Trump's push to save the fading coal industry gets a warm embrace in West Virginia

 But John Deskins, director of the West Virginia University Bureau of Business and Economic Research, said it would take a significant shift in the underlying economics for it to make financial sense for utilities to build new coal-fired plants.

 Natural gas is cleaner and cheaper, he said, and it’s the direction most utilities are moving in.
-Earlier this year, First Energy announced plans to convert its two remaining coal-fired power plants to natural gas.
+Earlier this year, First Energy announced plans to replace its two remaining coal-fired power plants with facilities that burn natural gas.

 Johnson wears the sash and crown from her pageant victory over a black dress and sneakers as she traipses through the ruins of the abandoned Kay Moor mine.
 She talks enthusiastically about the industry's past, but also, occasionally, about what she thinks could be a brighter future for coal in West Virginia because of what Trump has done.

-Note: This story was first published April 27, 2025.
-It was updated April 28, 2025, to correct that FirstEnergy plans to replace coal-fired power plants with facilities that burn natural gas, not convert the coal-fired power plants.